Luigia-Petre/luigiapetre/content/authors/admin/_index.md

 title: Luigia Petre
 ---

-Luigia Petre is a docent (the equivalent of Habilitation in Central Europe) in Computer Science with focus on Networked Systems since 2012.
-She has obtained her PhD in Computer Science in 2005, from the{{< staticref "https://www.abo.fi/om-abo-akademi/fakulteterna/fakulteten-for-naturvetenskaper-och-teknik/" "newtab" >}} Faculty on Mathematics and Natural Sciences {{< /staticref >}}at{{< staticref "https://www.abo.fi/" "newtab" >}} Åbo Akademi University{{< /staticref >}}.
-She is currently working as Associate Professor in Computer Science at Åbo Akademi University, Faculty of Science and Engineering.
-In Swedish: Akademilektor.
+Luigia Petre is a docent (equivalent to "Habilitation" in Central Europe) in Computer Science since 2012.
+She has obtained her PhD in Computer Science in 2005, from the{{< staticref "https://www.abo.fi/om-abo-akademi/fakulteterna/fakulteten-for-naturvetenskaper-och-teknik/" "newtab" >}} Faculty on Mathematics and Natural Sciences {{< /staticref >}}at{{< staticref "https://www.abo.fi/" "newtab" >}} Åbo Akademi University.{{< /staticref >}} She is currently working as Associate Professor in Computer Science at Åbo Akademi University, Faculty of Science and Engineering.
+In Swedish: *Akademilektor*.
 Luigia was born in Romania.